kahoragachau/printf/README.md

 # Printf

 ## This program enables us to create the C printf() function int the standard library

+## authors:
+- Kahora Kahora
-## authors: Kahora Kahora and Hussein Hussein
+- Hussein Hussein
 ## Tasks
 - 0
     - Write a function that produces output according to a format.
 Prototype: int _printf(const char *format, ...)